Alipsa/journo/README.md

 ### Regular images
 Regular images should be converted to base64 data url's that are passed in as data.

-Assuming you have an image like this in your Freemarker template:
+Assuming you have an image like this in your Freemarker template saved as a file called svgImage.ftlh:
 ```xhtml
 <img src="${alice2}" width="200px" height="300px"/>
 ```